 What to take: If you have one an international ISIC student card can be useful and save you a little bit of money.

 Guide book: Lonely Planet (see details - UK or USA) good, but widely used.
-Footprint (see details/buy with Amazon - UK or USA) or Rough Guide (see details - UK or USA) perhaps better.
+Footprint (see details/buy with Amazon - UK or USA) perhaps better.
 Many travellers use a multi-country guide for the region.
 For a full list of regional guides please see here.